 1. Listen to the Problem

-Whether you’re working on SATs Maths worksheets or using our revision bank with your children, take a step back and some breathers (we know we all need it!).
+Whether you’re working on SATs KS2 Maths worksheets or using our revision bank with your child, take a step back and some breathers (we know we all need it!).
 Then, have your child try to explain their thinking process.
 It’s easier to help them out when we understand how they’re processing the question and which part of the problem they find difficult.
 When you really lean into listen, you’ll be able to help your child solve similar math problems in the future.

 2. Back to Basics

 When you have a solid foundation, your learning process is often easier.
 I once gave a group of Year 6 pupils a mock SATs arithmetic paper.
 I noticed that many students struggled to move onto the next question because they wasted a lot of time trying to calculate numbers.
 No matter what level of difficulty the questions may be, it is all about the calculations in the end.

 Help your kids improve their accuracy and speed with mental maths activities.
 Use flash cards or have your child race against the clock.
 Another fun game to try is a Countdown style numbers game.
 Select a number and ask your child to use a selection of numbers to try and get to the target number.